Dreambound

 4. Attend a truck driving school: While not always required, attending a truck driving school can greatly increase your chances of passing the CDL skills test and obtaining your certification.
 These schools provide hands-on training and often have partnerships with trucking companies, which can help you find job opportunities after graduation.

-5. Pass a CDL skills test: Once you feel confident in your knowledge and skills, you'll need to pass a CDL skills test, which consists of a pre-trip vehicle inspection, a basic control skills test, and an on-road driving test.
+5. Pass a CDL skills test: Once you feel confident in your knowledge and skills, you'll need to pass a CDL skills test, which consists of a pre-trip vehicle inspection, basic control skills test, and an on-road driving test.
 The skills test is administered by a certified examiner and may vary slightly from state to state.
 Practice the maneuvers and techniques required for the test to increase your chances of success.

 6. Submit required documentation and pay fees: After passing the CDL skills test, you'll need to submit certain documents, such as proof of identity, residency, and legal status, as well as any required medical certifications.
 You'll also need to pay the necessary fees, which can vary depending on your state.